2012–13 Charlotte Bobcats season

 The 2012–13 Charlotte Bobcats season was the 23rd season of NBA basketball in Charlotte, and their ninth as the Charlotte Bobcats.
-Charlotte finished the season on a three-game winning streak, and the team's 21–61 record was enough to finish fourth in the Southeast division for the eighth time in nine seasons.
-The Bobcats tripled their win total from the prior lockout-shortened season, and showed signs of improvement.
+Charlotte started out this season by getting a close 90–89 win over the Indiana Pacers to end a 23-game losing streak that started at the end of their previous season and finished the season on a three-game winning streak, and the team's 21–61 record was enough to finish fourth in the Southeast division for the eighth time in nine seasons.
+The Bobcats tripled their win total from the prior lockout-shortened season, and showed signs of genuine improvement.